Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: February 7, 2022 issue

-‘Alberta’s agricultural societies continue to demonstrate significant initiative and resilience with new innovations that have a positive impact on their communities,’ says Susan Lacombe, program coordinator with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Alberta’s agricultural societies continue to demonstrate significant initiative and resilience with new innovations that have a positive impact on their communities,’ says Susan Lacombe, program coordinator.
 ‘For their efforts, 2 agricultural societies have been recognized with the 2021 Agricultural Society Innovation Award—Calmar & District Agricultural Society and Rocky Mountain House Agricultural Society.’

 In 2021, the Calmar & District Agricultural Society and local curling club were gifted a piece of land to farm.
 Using donated materials, machinery, seed, fertilizer, crop insurance and a host of volunteers, profits from the harvest were distributed to the curling club and other Leduc County charities and organizations, resulting in a tremendous impact in the local community.

 The Rocky Mountain House Agricultural Society has been involved in the in-person Grade 4 Education Agricultural Tour for years.
 Due to COVID-19, a new approach was required, which resulted in the development of a series of agriculture education videos.
 These videos featured local farms and producers covering a wide range of topics from farm safety, equine safety and dairy, beef and sheep production, to information on 4-H steers.
 These videos have also been available to the public, and can be incorporated into future in-person educational programming.

 Award recipients were presented with a recognition banner and framed certificate at the Alberta Association of Agricultural Societies annual convention during the evening banquet on February 4, 2022.